-A new webinar series devised by the National Heritage Ironwork Group (NHIG) and the Icon Metals Group was launched at the end of October 2020.
+A new collaboration between the National Heritage Ironwork Group (NHIG) and the Icon Metals Group

 The theme of the programme is Conversations Build Understanding and Icon Chief Executive, Sara Crofts, was delighted to be invited to set the scene by explaining the idea behind it and offering a few thoughts about the value of cross-disciplinary dialogue.
 She writes: